How Much is My Standing Timber’s Worth?

 3. Market Factors Influencing Timber Value

-In addition to the physical characteristics of the timber and the land, several market factors play a significant role in determining value.
+Beyond the physical characteristics of timber and land, several market factors also influence its value.

 Local Market Availability

-The proximity of your timber to mills and logging routes greatly influences its value.
-Timber located near active markets where mills are operating is more likely to attract competitive bids, resulting in higher stumpage prices.
-Conversely, timber in remote areas with fewer buyers may be less valuable due to limited competition.
+The proximity of your timber to mills and established logging routes has a major impact on its value.
+Timber located near active markets and mills tends to attract higher bids, raising stumpage prices due to increased buyer interest.
+In contrast, timber in remote areas may have lower market prices because of limited competition and fewer buyers.

 Product Classes